Creating or Changing Illinois State Library Law

 The Illinois library community and the ILA Public Policy Committee (PPC) are responsible for formulating initiatives (i.e., laws the association would like to create or amend) and developing positions on legislative issues presented by others.
-This combined agenda is presented to the ILA Executive Board for its approval in early fall and then presented to the ILA membership at the annual membership meeting.
+The preliminary combined agenda is presented to the ILA membership at the annual membership meeting; PPC then has the opportunity to make revisions before it is presented to the ILA Executive Board for its approval in November/December.
 The ILA Executive Board is the final authority for determining the association's position on specific bills.

 Action: If the association would like to propose new legislation, the association, through the public policy process, must approve the proposed legislative initiative.

 The PPC is responsible for developing a comprehensive strategy to get a bill passed.
 The ILA Executive Board will review, refine, and approve the strategy; and the ILA staff, with the assistance as noted below, will be responsible for implementing the strategy.

 No idea will be seriously considered unless it is grounded in fact and supported by solid research.
 It is insufficient to state that the bill is necessary or desirable.
 The association must be able to explain the history of the problem, the current situation, and how the proposed legislation specifically addresses the problem.
 Each aspect of this research must be more than anecdotal.
 It must be backed-up wherever possible with statistical or other quantifiable proof of each point asserted.
 The Illinois library community and the ILA Public Policy Committee are responsible for the research work.